10.2. How Point-in-Time Recovery Works

 $ touch /usr/local/pgsql/data/recovery.signal

 The PITR (Point-in-Time Recovery) process is almost the same as the normal recovery process described in Section 9.8.
-The only differences are:
+The only two differences are:

 -